JedEatSnax/CollegeProjects/Projects Folder/Design and Analysis of Algorithms/Singly Linked List/README.md

   Ensures proper cleanup of memory, which is crucial for applications that rely on dynamic memory allocation.

 ## References
-Code retrieved from [GeekforGeeks](https://www.geeksforgeeks.org/cpp-linked-list/) with the help of CharGPT and Copilot
+Code retrieved from [GeekforGeeks](https://www.geeksforgeeks.org/cpp-linked-list/) with the help of ChatGPT and Copilot